<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>A practical Claude Code presentation workflow: connect Variant over MCP, draft a real deck, preview slides, make hand edits, and export the result.</summary>
+<summary>How to create a presentation with Claude Code: connect Variant over MCP, draft a real deck, preview slides, make hand edits, and export the result.</summary>

 </entry>